eqfy/MapDSL/docs/UserDocumentation.md

 ## Positions (x,y)

-Positions are in the format `(x, y)`, where x and y are any two expressions that evaluate to integers.
-Their main purpose is to specify positions for [CREATE statements](#create-statements).
+Positions describe locations on the map and take two parameters in a tuple pair representing their "x" and "y" coordinates (format `(x, y)`).
+Both coordinates x and y can be any two expressions that evaluate to integers.
+Their main purpose is to specify positions for [CREATE statements](#create-statements) but can also be stored in variables for use in [Function Declarations](#functions).

+Coordinates in the x-axis should be specified within the range `\[0, CANVAS_WIDTH\]`.
+The default `CANVAS_WIDTH` is `8192`.
+Coordinates in the y-axis should be specified within the range `\[0, CANVAS_HEIGHT\]`.
+The default `CANVAS_HEIGHT` is `4096`.
+Both dimensions of the canvas can be adjusted using the commands specified [here](#defining-a-canvas-size).
+The coordinate system is intuitively set up in a Cartesian style, with "x" coordinates increasing from left to right and "y" coordinates increasing from low to high.

 #### Position Usage Examples: